Pakistan votes for a new parliament as militant attacks surge and jailed leader's party cries foul

-ISLAMABAD (AP) — Pakistanis braved cold winter weather and the threat of violence to start voting for a new parliament Thursday even as the death toll from twin bombings a day before claimed at least 30 lives, in the worst election-related violence ahead of the contested elections.
+ISLAMABAD (AP) — Pakistanis braved cold winter weather and sporadic violence to vote for a new parliament Thursday, a day after twin bombings claimed at least 30 lives in the worst election-related violence ahead of the balloting.

-Tens of thousands of police and paramilitary forces have been deployed at polling stations to ensure security.
-Still, on the eve of the election, a pair of bombings at election offices in the restive southwestern Baluchistan province killed at least 30 people and wounded more than two dozen others.
+Tens of thousands of security forces were deployed at polling stations and authorities suspended mobile phone services across the country to prevent disruptions and flash protests.
+Pakistan’s Interior Ministry said the decision was made to maintain law and order.
+It did not say when the suspension would be lifted.

+There were a handful of attacks that appeared aimed at disrupting the vote.

+Voters headed to the polls in heavy snowfall in the ski resort of Murree, near Islamabad, and lined up to vote in snow-covered plains in eastern Punjab province and the mountains of southern Sindh province.

-The balloting has also been marred by allegations from the Pakistan Tehreek-e-Insaf party of imprisoned former Prime Minister Imran Khan that its candidates were denied a fair chance at campaigning in the runup to the vote.
-The cricket star-turned-Islamist politician — ousted in a no-confidence vote in parliament in April 2022 — is now behind bars and banned from running but still commands a massive following.
-However, it remains unclear if his angry and disillusioned supporters will turn up at the polls in great numbers.
+The election has also been marred by allegations from the Pakistan Tehreek-e-Insaf party of imprisoned former Prime Minister Imran Khan that its candidates were denied a fair chance at campaigning.

+The cricket star-turned-Islamist politician — ousted in a no-confidence vote in parliament in 2022 — is behind bars and banned from running in the election.
+He has a huge following but it's unclear if his angry and disillusioned supporters will turn up at the polls in significant numbers.

+Khan’s party called the suspension of the mobile phone services “a severe assault on democracy" and a “cowardly attempt by those in power to stifle dissent, manipulate the election’s outcome, and infringe upon the rights of the Pakistani people."

-The election comes at a critical time for this nuclear-armed nation, an unpredictable Western ally bordering Afghanistan, China, India and Iran — a region rife with hostile boundaries and tense relations.
+The election comes at a critical time for this nuclear-armed nation, an unpredictable Western ally in a region rife with hostile boundaries and tense relations.
 Pakistan’s next government will face huge challenges, from containing unrest, overcoming an intractable economic crisis to stemming illegal migration.

-The weather on voting day was cold but clear.
-Mobile phone service was suspended temporarily after the previous day's bombings.
-The statement from Pakistan’s Interior Ministry said the decision was made to maintain law and order.
-It did not say when the suspension would be lifted.

 As many as 44 political parties are vying for a share of the 266 seats that are up for grabs in the National Assembly, or the lower house of parliament.
 An additional 70 seats are reserved for women and minorities in the 336-seat house.